 This program is designed to provide the general education and broad technical skills needed in the career and technical education fields.

-General education coursework can be completed from within or outside of the major field of study.
+General Education (Minimum 32 credits) General education coursework can be completed from within or outside of the major field of study.